 Director: Nick Tzanis; 973-655-3609

-The School of Communication and Media uses outstanding production facilities, housed within the College of the Arts, including the state-of-the-art DuMont Television Center for video/media production, a Filmmaking Studio for film production, a Multiplatform News Room for journalism production, a campus radio station (WMSC-FM), as well as mediated classrooms and computer labs that support the School’s full range of instruction.
+The School of Communication and Media uses media facilities, housed within the College of the Arts under the direction of the Broadcast and Digital Media Operations unit.
+They include the state-of-the-art DuMont Television Center for video/media production, a Filmmaking Studio for film production, a Multiplatform News Room for journalism production, a campus radio station (WMSC-FM), as well as mediated classrooms and computer labs that support the School’s full range of instruction.
 In addition, a full complement of expanded facilities is on the drawing boards to support the continuing growth of the School.

 Follow the links below to learn more about our facilities.

 The DuMont Television Center is a state-of-the-art, professionally-equipped, high-definition television and digital media production facility.
 The Center maintains a high commitment to quality video production and to providing students, faculty and staff ready access to contemporary, sophisticated equipment that is used in the industry today, as a result of a recent multi-million dollar renovation.